FAQs about how face ticket works

 The data may be stored, as is the case with face-based access, or never retained, as in a basic eKYC process.
 TruCrowd’s solution conforms to privacy regulations such as GDPR.

-The technology utilized here is known as biometric identification, specifically 1:N comparison, where the biometric template extracted from the camera at the gate is compared with the N face templates stored in the database.
+The used technology is known as biometric identification, specifically 1:N comparison.
+Biometric template extracted from the camera at the gate is compared with the N face templates stored in the database.

 Face recognition and face verification differ in their application and user interaction.
 In the case of a face ticket, face verification occurs during the onboarding process.
 It’s used to confirm your identity against an official government-issued ID.
 This process mirrors the traditional method used by authorities in person.
 For example, a police officer or clerk compares the photo on your ID with your physical appearance to verify your identity.
 Biometric facial recognition algorithms perform the same action, but more accurately and quickly.
 The computer analyzes the photo on your ID and compares it to a selfie you provide.
 This is technically known as 1:1 verification, where one photo from your ID is matched against one photo from your selfie.
 This clever method allows access to various services that were previously restricted to in-person interactions, all from the comfort of your home or while on the go.